(syllabus and calendar)

 one-dimensional population and length field

 Arrays are useful for many things.
-An array is a collection.
+An array is an object that is also a collection.
 One use of an array is as the return value of a method.
 In Java, a method can only return one value or object.
 What if you method calculates two or more values?
-It is possible to have the method return a collection object that contains multiple values (or objects).
+It is possible to have the method return a collection object, such as an array, that contains multiple values (or objects).

 Declare versus declare and populate